abkabhishek/CSharp-UI-Test-Auto-Framework-Demo/README.md

 ```

 ## Note:
+1. Things are not completed yet, Need to write framework level common utilites.
+(TBD).
-This demo project is build on Mac.
+2. This demo project is build on Mac.
 TBT for Windows and Linux.